dsdanielpark/auto-unstar/README.md

-# AutoUnstar
+# Auto Unstar
-It represents the automatic un-starring feature for GitHub repositories.
-Using the following Bash script, you can easily collect all starred repositories and display them in a `stars.txt` file.
-Then, unstar the repositories listed in the `stars.txt` file.
+A user-friendly Bash script to effortlessly compile a list of starred repositories in a `stars.txt` file, then automatically unstar the listed repos for better GitHub organization.
 <br>

 # Quick Start